inery-blockchain/inery-testnet-faucet-tasks/mbokde/README.md

-# You can test my dapp https://inerydapp-dgbmclnxz-mbokde.vercel.app
+# You can test my dapp inerydapp-dgbmclnxz-mbokde.vercel.app

 # Run the DAPP locally